JimmyBenKlieve/ChipRhythm/README.md

 * SAVIHost - testing VST version plugins: [http://www.hermannseib.com/english/savihost.htm](http://www.hermannseib.com/english/savihost.htm)

 # How to use this repository
+**Please make sure you have Visual Studio 2015 installed on your computer**

-1. Clone wdl-ol repository to you local disk
+1. Clone wdl-ol repository to you local disk and change to "vs2015x" branch
 2. Follow the steps described in "wdl-ol/XXXX_SDK/readme.txt" and configure one or more SDKs you want.
 3. Clone this repository under "wdl-ol/IPuginExamples/" folder
 4. If you want to test VST2 and/or VST3 build, download corresponding versions of SAVIhost from link above,